floesche/neuView/ROI_PERCENTAGE_IMPLEMENTATION.md

 - Total Synapses (pre + post)

 The enhancement adds:
+- **Input**: Post-synapses received by the neuron type in each ROI
-- **% Input**: Percentage of pre-synapses in each ROI relative to total pre-synapses
+- **% Input**: Percentage of input synapses in each ROI relative to total input
 - **Cumulative % Input**: Running cumulative percentage for input
+- **Output**: Pre-synapses sent by the neuron type from each ROI
-- **% Output**: Percentage of post-synapses in each ROI relative to total post-synapses
+- **% Output**: Percentage of output synapses in each ROI relative to total output
 - **Cumulative % Output**: Running cumulative percentage for output
 - **DataTables Integration**: Sortable, searchable, and filterable table
-- **Slider Filtering**: Interactive slider to filter ROIs by minimum input percentage
+- **Logarithmic Slider Filtering**: Interactive slider to filter ROIs by minimum input percentage

 ## Implementation Details